Vennela-ai/AI-Interview-Portal/README.md

-AI Interview Preparation Portal
+# AI Interview Preparation Portal

-- A web application that helps students prepare for technical and HR interviews using AI.
+A web application that helps students prepare for technical interviews using AI.

+---

-Tech Stack
+-- Tech Stack

 - Python
 - Flask